 However, before you dive into this journey, it’s essential to implement semantic Schema Markup and establish your content’s entities.

-To form a knowledge graph, your content (i.e. plain text, images, etc.) needs to be available in machine-readable code.
+To form a content knowledge graph, your content (i.e. plain text, images, etc.) needs to be available in machine-readable code.
 In the context of SEO, this code is represented by the Schema.org vocabulary.

 This informal ontology, of over 840 types and 20+ properties per type, can be applied to web content in the form of Microdata, RDFa, or JSON-LD.
 Once applied, it is expressed as Schema Markup, and enables machines to understand information about your content and differentiate between things, like local businesses and products.